Security Best Practices¶

 # Test API keys safely

-aia --available_models | head -5 # Test without exposing key
+aia --available-models | head -5 # Test without exposing key

 # Validate key format before use